ShauryaJ1/polymicrogyria/README.md

 against unseen data.
 Our best scores were achieved using the Microsoft BEiT model, having reached an accuracy, recall, precision, and accuracy of 0.999, 0.998, 1.000, and 0.999 respectively, on the entire dataset.
-This work highlights the potential of ML in clinical neurology, offering a path towards more timely interventions.
+This work highlights the potential of ML in clinical neurology, offering a path towards more timely interventions. <br>

+The research paper is attached to the repository. <br>

 Trained Models for this project can be found here:<br />
 https://huggingface.co/sha000/ppmr-classifier-google-vit-base-patch16-224-in21k-8-epochs-full-balanced<br />